 (e) Complicity in genocide.

-Forced assimilation is an internationally recognised form of genocide.
+Forced assimilation is an internationally recognized form of genocide.